-A housing regeneration project that collaborates with its residents and artists to create spaces with romance and delight for all to enjoy
+A housing regeneration project that collaborates with its residents and artists to create spaces for all to enjoy.

 The Big Idea

-Plot 4 will provide 220 homes, across multiple tenures including market sale, intermediate and target rent housing- as well as private rented (PRS) apartments.
+Plot 4 will provide 220 homes, across multiple tenures including: social rent housing, intermediate and private sale, as well as market rented apartments.
 The four separate tenures are divided into a series of perimeter blocks enclosing a shared podium courtyard.
 A tower with a rooftop garden marks the corner of Portland Street and Albany Road, and mansion blocks complete the courtyard form.
 Breaks between the blocks allow sunlight into the courtyard and provide residents with views across to Burgess Park.

 A series of maisonettes form a perimeter at ground level, which together with the shared entrance lobbies help to activate the street and link to the raised garden podium.
 Above the maisonettes, generously sized lateral apartments all have access to sunlight and views.